ray-project/ray/doc/source/rllib/rllib-offline.rst

     )

 In this example, you saved a checkpoint from an agent that has become an expert at playing ``CartPole-v1``.
-You use this checkpoint in the next example to record expert data to disk, which will later be utilized for offline training to clone another agent.
+You use this checkpoint in the next example to record expert data to disk, which is later utilized for offline training to clone another agent.

-Example: Record expert data to local disk
+Example: Record Expert Data to Local Disk
 -----------------------------------------
-After you trained an expert policy to play ``CartPole-v1`` you load its policy here to record expert data during evaluation.
-You will use
+After you train an expert policy to play ``CartPole-v1`` you load its policy here to record expert data during evaluation.
+You use ``5``
-``5`` :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` s to collect in each rollout ``50`` complete episodes.
+:py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` instances to collect in each rollout ``50`` complete episodes.
 In this example you store experiences directly in RLlib's :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects with no more than
 ``25`` episode objects per Parquet file.
 Altogether you run 10 evaluation runs, which should result in ``500`` recorded episodes from the expert policy.
-You will use these data in the next example to train via Offline RL a new policy that should reach a return of ``450.0`` when playing ``CartPole-v1``.
+You use these data in the next example to train a new policy through Offline RL that should reach a return of ``450.0`` when playing ``CartPole-v1``.

 .. testcode::